 The Just Solutions Collective and the People’s Solar Energy Fund presents, “The Rising Dawn: How equitable solar policy can forward economic and climate justice”, a three-part blog series of policy models and insights from environmental justice leaders on Black Indigenous People of Color (BIPOC) frontline community-led solar policy.

 The purpose of The Rising Dawn blog series is to address how solar policy could be designed to deliver maximum benefits to communities, specifically from the perspective of frontline communities: BIPOC communities and those with lower incomes who are disproportionately impacted by climate change and who are less likely to benefit from state and federal solar policies.
 This blog series addresses this through the direct input of BIPOC frontline policy experts groups leading just and equitable solar solutions.
 We bring together examples of community-led solar initiatives focused on policy reforms, in different states and regions across the U.S. and sovereign Tribal Nations and examine the range of common and differentiated experiences.

 This blog series spotlights examples of state and local policy work in solar as well as national networks representing frontline communities.
 This cross-section of stories has universal aspects that can be applied across the U.S. and in Tribal Nations.
 Through reviewing experiences on the ground and speaking with community groups leading and innovating on climate and clean energy policies, this series aims to understand what successful solar policy looks like from their perspective; that forwards climate, economic and racial justice.
-Stay tuned for the remaining parts of The Rising Dawn blog three-part series which will be released throughout the month of July.
+The remaining parts to The Rising Dawn blog three-part series are located on our website: Part Two and Part Three.

 Benefits of Frontline Community-Led Solar Policy